nickreich/data-stories/pages/instructor-schedule.md

  _Thurs, week 9_

- - table presentations of mini-analyses
+ - table presentations of mini-analyses started on Tues.
  - Ethical dilemmas

  _Tues, week 10_

   - midterm review
+    - 0 for citizenship if you are on phone, also getting up and walking out of class.
     - review the quiz 2
+    - math equations for models
+    - categorical predictors

  _Thurs, week 10_